cjus/hydra-cluster/README.md

 # Hydra Cluster

 Hydra cluster is a low cost compute cluster built using SBCs, NodeJS and JavaScript.
 The Hydra microservice library is used to facilitate communication among the hosted computers.
+[Photos here](https://github.com/cjus/hydra-cluster/wiki/Photos)

 Documentation for this project is hosted on the [project Wiki](https://github.com/cjus/hydra-cluster/wiki)